PixelCode01/email-guardian/README.md

    - Click "Load unpacked" and select the `email-guardian` directory

 ## Usage
+1. setup the api key by clicking the extension.

-1. Open your webmail service (Gmail, Outlook, Yahoo Mail).
+2. Open your webmail service (Gmail, Outlook, Yahoo Mail).
-2. The extension will automatically scan emails as you open them.
+3. The extension will automatically scan emails as you open them.
-3. To manually scan an email, click the "Scan Email" button injected into the webmail interface.
+4. To manually scan an email, click the "Scan Email" button injected into the webmail interface.
-4. Review the analysis results displayed in the overlay popup.
+5. Review the analysis results displayed in the overlay popup.

 ## Contributing